 Cancellation is so hot right now.
-Already in 2023, there’s been a staggering amount of TV-show casualties across streaming services such as HBO Max, Netflix, and Hulu as well as cable-TV channels like Showtime and AMC.
+Already in 2023, there’s been a staggering amount of TV-show casualties across streaming services such as Max (formerly HBO Max), Netflix, and Hulu as well as cable-TV channels like Showtime and AMC.
 But that’s not all — some networks are even removing existing IP from their service for the tax cut.
 Others, like Showtime’s Three Women, which had already filmed episodes, and Netflix’s The Seven Deaths of Evelyn Hardcastle, were cut before they made it to air.
-With all this uncertainty, it’s time to take stock with an official list of the TV cancellations this year so far.
+With all this uncertainty, it’s time to take stock with an official list of the TV cancellations this year so far (including a few that were eventually saved and pulled out of purgatory).
 Shows like The Blacklist and Never Have I Ever, which are ending on their own terms, don’t qualify.
 This is a list of shows that got the axe while fans watched helplessly.
 Did your fave make it through the purge?

 61st Street (AMC)